Skip to content

 Loss & Training

-\(\mathcal{L}(\theta)=\mathbb{E}[r\cdot(\mathcal{L}^+ + \lambda_{ner}L_{ner}^+)+(1-r)\cdot(\mathcal{L}^- + \lambda_{er}L_{er}^-)]\).
-Base \(\mathcal{L}^\pm=\|x_\theta^\pm-x_0\|_2^2\), positive/negative policies from NFT's \(v_\theta^\pm = (1\mp\beta)v^{old}\pm\beta v_\theta\).
-LoRA rank=32, FLUX.1 Kontext / Qwen-Image-Edit each fine-tuned, 8×A800, batch 3, group 12, 1K steps, VRAM ≈ 70 GB (same as Edit-R1), each step ≈ 12 min (2 min more than Edit-R1).
+The total objective weights positive and negative branches by reward: \(\mathcal{L}(\theta)=\mathbb{E}[r\cdot(\mathcal{L}^+ + \lambda_{ner}L_{ner}^+)+(1-r)\cdot(\mathcal{L}^- + \lambda_{er}L_{er}^-)]\), where \(\mathcal{L}^\pm=\|x_\theta^\pm-x_0\|_2^2\).
+Training uses LoRA rank=32 for FLUX.1 Kontext and Qwen-Image-Edit.
+Hardware: 8×A800, batch 3, group 12, 1K steps, VRAM ≈ 70 GB, ≈ 12 min per step (2 min slower than Edit-R1).

 Key Experimental Results

-Main Results (GEdit-Bench-EN, with PSNR/SSIM/LPIPS/DINO + Rank)
+Main Results (GEdit-Bench-EN, including PSNR/SSIM/LPIPS/DINO + Rank)

 Method Overall↑ PSNR↑ SSIM↑ LPIPS↓ DINO↑ Human Rank↓